 7. Havanese

 The Havanese has kind eyes and loving personalities.
 They are playful companions to kids and loyal to their pack leader.
 They have long, luscious hair that will grow to the ground if it’s allowed to.
 But no matter how long it gets, it won’t shed all over your house.
-This is a great option for little dogs that don’t shed!
+This is a great option for those looking for little dogs that don’t shed!

 8. Chinese Crested